 Failure Knight: Maddy, to a certain extent.
 Her particular niche of crime writing - bungled police investigations - is implied to have been inspired by her mother's suicide shortly after being brought up on a (possibly) false shoplifting charge.

-Fake American: In-show one, with Adam Klaus.
+Fake American: In-Universe one, with Adam Klaus.
 In one episode Adam Klaus's (much) older half sister appeared, and she had a strong Scottish accent.
 No one comments on it.

 Fanboy: In "No Trace Of Tracy", Jonathan completely geeks out when he gets to investigate a case surrounding his prog-rock idol, Roy Pilgrim.